inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 supplier (OR of any of that supplier's subsidiaries, OR any of that supplier's parent companies) can lead to serious conflict-of-interest violations.

-Anyway in short, simply switching to a graph database provided an immediate 18-TIMES performance improvement over D&B's existing, EXTREMELY EXPENSIVE, Oracle databases.
+Anyway in short, simply representing these structures as Linked Data, and storing them in a graph database provided an immediate 18-TIMES performance improvement over D&B's existing, EXTREMELY EXPENSIVE, traditional relational Oracle databases.

-(NOW, JUST QUICKLY FOR THE DEVELOPERS HERE, the reason (which is kinda self-evident, ONCE YOU'VE DONE IT!) is that performing hundreds, or thousands, of self-joins on a relational database table is ALWAYS going to be at least AN ORDER OF MAGNITUDE slower than simply traversing 'hasParent' links in a graph
+(NOW, JUST QUICKLY FOR ANY DEVELOPERS HERE, the reason (which is kinda self-evident, ONCE YOU'VE DONE IT!) is that performing hundreds, or thousands, of self-joins on a relational database table is ALWAYS going to be at least AN ORDER OF MAGNITUDE slower than simply traversing 'hasParent' links in a graph